JoeySoprano420/QuarterLang/README.md

 # QuaterLang

- “Built to read like vision, execute like code, and endure like art.”

 # Quarter-Programming-Language

 # 🌟 Quarter Programming Language (v2.1)

-> *Readable like English.
-Powerful like Assembly.
-Beautiful like poetry.*
+> *“Built to read like vision, execute like code, and endure like art.”*

 ---